 Regardless of what program you choose, becoming an occupational therapy assistant could be your ticket to a satisfying and rewarding long-term career.
 If helping others comes naturally to you, working as an OTA can provide the opportunity to make a positive impact on your clients’ lives and their treatment outcomes.
 Plus, it offers great wages, impressive job growth, and high job satisfaction rates—all without the need for an advanced degree.

-If this career path sounds like a great fit for you, check out Joyce’s accelerated, accredited OTA program.
+If the OTA career path sounds like a great fit for you, check out Joyce’s accelerated, accredited OTA program.
 You’ll gain the hands-on training you need to excel in the field and earn your Associate degree in Occupational Therapy Assisting in just 20 months.

 Nursing